George Coulthard: Carlton's star recruit

-Coulthard first started playing club-level football in 1874 for Carlton Imperial, a junior side then referred to as the "training establishment" of the senior Carlton Football Club.
+Coulthard is believed to have started his football career at Carlton District Football League side, North Cartlon.
+Coulthard then played for junior league football for Carlton Imperial in the 1874 season, where he remained in 1875 after the Imperials were elevated to Senior status.
 He proved to be a match-winner for the Imperials with his goal-kicking, and in 1876 was recruited by Carlton, then a powerhouse of Victorian football.

 Starting off as one of Carlton's followers, he was described by The Footballer as a "rising and most promising player".
 Carlton topped the ladder that year and looked to win its fourth premiership in a row, but in a de facto premiership playoff against archrivals Melbourne, a controversial umpiring call secured the trophy for the latter club.

 The Victorian Football Association (VFA) was established the following year, with Carlton as one of its twelve foundation member clubs.
 Despite switching between attacking and defensive positions during the 1877 VFA season, Coulthard still managed to rank equal-first on Carlton's goal-kicking tally with eight goals, and his elusive dashes with the ball in hand, fully 100 metres up the field at times, became a celebrated aspect of his game:

 Mid-season, Carlton pioneered intercolonial football in Australia when it travelled north to Sydney in New South Wales to take on the Waratahs, a local rugby club, in two matches: one under rugby rules, the other under Australian rules.
 As was expected, each club won the match played by its own rules, and Coulthard was appraised as one of two Carlton footballers who adapted best to rugby.
 The clubs met again in Melbourne, repeating the code switch.
 Carlton won playing Australian rules and claimed a 1–1 draw in the rugby match in defiance of the opposing team's umpire, who disputed their goal; the Waratahs eventually allowed it under protest in order for the game to continue.
 Coulthard stood out in both fixtures and briefly joined the Waratahs to play rugby.
 He quickly dominated at the sport, scoring all five goals and four tries in his second and last game for the club.

 Although he appeared in only two of the Waratahs' twelve rugby matches in 1877, Coulthard scored more goals than any other member that season, and tied equal first in tries.
 Coulthard was remembered decades later for "[showing] the Rugby men how their game should be played".